 Weather Conditions - If doubtful, call the Clubhouse an hour before starting time to find out if the courts will be open for play.
 The head groundskeeper makes this determination and the Clubhouse will let you know if courts are open.
 All players are expected to check with Clubhouse on their own.
-The decision will be made at approximately 8:45AM.
+The decision will be made by 8:00am.

 Register Players in Order of Arrival - Register players (please include last names) in order of arrival on the Worksheet - this is particularly important in July and August when the number of players may exceed the 24 maximum.
 The first 24 are guaranteed playing time – normally 1 ½ hours.
 Later arrivals may only play if one or more of the original 24 depart early.